 CYS Staff are required to document scratches, bruises, bites and scrapes visible to staff that the Parent/Guardian did not disclose at drop off.
-Child abuse allegations are reported following regulated procedures.
+When signs of suspected child abuse are present, staff follow mandated/regulated reporting procedures.

 At pick-up, Parents/guardians will be informed of the incident/accident and will be asked to sign the Incident/Accident Report.
 All Incident/Accident reports are kept in the child's/youth's folder.